-Inheritance is autosomal dominant.
+Inheritance of Marfan syndrome is autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more .
 The basic molecular defect results from mutations in the gene encoding the glycoprotein fibrillin-1 (FBN1), which is the main component of microfibrils and helps anchor cells to the extracellular matrix.
 The principal structural defect involves the cardiovascular, musculoskeletal, and ocular systems.
-The pulmonary system and CNS are also affected.
+The pulmonary system and central nervous system are also affected.
 There are many different manifestations of the genetic mutation that causes Marfan syndrome; however, it is typically recognized by the constellation of long limbs, aortic root dilation, and dislocated lenses.

 Major findings include

 Most severe complications result from pathologic changes in the aortic root and ascending aorta.
 The aortic media is affected preferentially in areas subject to the greatest hemodynamic stress.
 The aorta progressively dilates or acutely dissects, beginning in the coronary sinuses, sometimes before 10 years of age.
 The aortic root dilates in 50% of children and in 60 to 80% of adults and can cause aortic regurgitation Aortic Regurgitation Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
 Causes include valvular degeneration and aortic root dilation... read more , in which case a diastolic murmur may be heard over the aortic valve.